Legal challenge by Minnesota group questions city building permit fees

 Corcoran didn't respond to Housing First's letter, which was sent in December.
 Dayton responded that it would lower a different fee — for plan review — to a flat rate charge.
 Officials later scrapped the change because the city determined the fee structure wasn't legal.

-In March, Housing First filed an appeal over the permits fees with the Department of Labor and Industry.
-The agency ruled that the issue didn't fall under its jurisdiction, but made no remarks on the merits of the case.
+In March, Housing First filed an appeal over the permit fees with the Department of Labor and Industry.
+The agency ruled that the issue didn't fall under its jurisdiction but made no remarks on the merits of the case.

 Siegel wouldn't say if they would pursue further action against the cities.